ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones: Motivation

 Based on these motivations, the following key aspects are crucial for supporting consistent modifications of code clones in practical software development: 1) the support for simultaneous modification of code clones in minor domain-specific languages and configuration file formats, and 2) high portability, enabling usage across diverse use cases and development environments.

-Despite the advancements in code clone research and tools, to the best of our knowledge, no existing tool meets these requirements. \Cref{t:related-works} provides a comparison of existing approaches for supporting simultaneous modifications based on code clones, including those covered in a recent survey of clone tracking techniques~\cite{morteza-clone-literature-review}, revealing the supported languages and environments, and the tool availability.
+Despite the advancements in code clone research and tools, to the best of our knowledge, no existing tool meets these requirements. \Cref{t:related-works} provides a comparison of existing approaches for supporting simultaneous modifications based on code clones, including those covered in a recent survey of clone tracking techniques~\cite{mondal-survey-clone}, revealing the supported languages and environments, and the tool availability.
 While various techniques and tools have been proposed, most of them are limited to Java and are implemented for specific IDEs, such as Eclipse or custom editors.
-Furthermore, only a small number of tools are publicly available.
+Furthermore, some tools are not publicly available.